madsbacha/routeros-vpn/README.md

 - Add PIA peer to WireGuard interface
 - Reconfigure WireGuard interface if connection is lost
 - Setup PIA assigned address for the WireGuard interface
+- Automatically setup src masquerading for outgoing traffic on the VPN interface

 ### TODO

 - [ ] Port forwarding through PIA VPN.
 - [ ] Consider possibilities for configuring PIA DNS in router.
 - [ ] Verify TLS certificates when calling PIA API.
-- [ ] Automaticaly configure srcnat for outgoing traffic through the interface

 ## Design